alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 compute, someone has to implement the code that provides a clean API from experiment parameters to final performance.
-The explorable search space is fundamentally limited by what search space humans think are interesting.
-If you don't envision part of the search space, you can't explore it.
+The explorable search space is fundamentally limited by what dimensions of the search space humans think of.
+If you don't envision part of the search space, machine learning can't explore it.
 Domain randomization in robot learning has the same problem.
 This was my
 main criticism of the [OpenAI Rubik's Cube result]({% post_url 2019-10-30-openai-rubiks %}) -